What personal information do we collect from the people that visit our application?

 In order to be in line with Fair Information Practices we will take the following responsive action, should a data breach occur:

 We will notify the users via a clear message in the applications within 1 business day.
 We also agree to the individual redress principle, which requires the individuals have a right to peruse legally enforceable rights against data collectors and processors who fail to adhere to the law.
-The principle requires not only that individuals have enforceable rights against data users, but also the individuals have resource to court or government agency to investigate and/or prosecute non-compliance by data processors.
+The principle requires not only that individuals have enforceable rights against data users, but also the individuals have the resource to court or government agency to investigate and/or prosecute non-compliance by data processors.